 Alaska Sea Duck Hunting on Kodiak Island

-Kodiak Island has good hunting for: Harlequin; Barrow’s Goldeneye; Long-tailed (Old Squaw) Ducks; and White-Winged, Surf, and Black Scoters as well as Mallard; Wigeon; Bufflehead; Merganser; and Scaup.
+Kodiak Island has good numbers of Harlequin; Barrow’s Goldeneye; Long-tailed (Old Squaw) Ducks; and White-Winged, Surf, and Black Scoters as well as Mallard; Wigeon; Bufflehead; Merganser; and Scaup.

 Alaska Cast and Blast

-Duck hunt in the morning, and fish in the afternoon!
+Hunt ducks or ptarmigan in the morning, and go fishing in the afternoon!